 There is a time and place for lists of "Best Questions to Ask Your Family Members” that flood the internet and genealogy how-to books.

-If you want a richer family history, help your family members capture the stories behind their possessions, and or recall the memories that have no documentation.
+If you want a richer family history, help your family members capture the stories behind their possessions and recall the memories without documentation.

 Your interview will be so much easier for you and the person you are interviewing.